vimal-isi-edu/PADISI_USC_Dataset/README_FACE.md

 1. Please download and sign the provided [Data Transfer and Use Agreement](./documents/PADISI_USC_Face_Data_Sharing_Agreement.pdf).
 Both the recipient (must be a project's principal investigator) and an official authorized signatory of the recipient’s organization must sign the agreement.
 For example, at a university, an authorized signatory is typically an administrative official, rather than a student or faculty member.
+[PLEASE, CAREFULLY READ THIS PAGE](./README_COMMON.md).
 2. Submit the request and upload your **signed** Data Transfer and Use Agreement at [PADISI-USC Face Dataset Request](https://docs.google.com/forms/d/e/1FAIpQLScZSems8SsIzcJS6zGqeNn4khiLRYNeIza_HNO2odKyeMmmNA/viewform?usp=sf_link).
 3. You will receive the download link and instructions upon approval and you can download the dataset within 30 days from approval.